Curated Auctions, based in Eltham, is run by former Bonhams and Chiswick Auctions specialist Rachael Osborn-Howard.

 Ellis Willis & Beckett

-A revived auction house set up last year will hold its first country house sale this June.
+A new auction house firm set up last year will hold its first country house sale this summer.

 Ellis Willis & Beckett was relaunched by two former staff members of Derbyshire firm Bamfords and held its first auction in September 2021.

-Originally founded in 1870, it operated as a family business for more than a century but closed around five years ago.
+Ellis Willis & Beckett, originally founded in 1870, operated as a family business for more than a hundred years but closed around five years ago.
 Then last year the owner of the family firm, Nick Todd, agreed for Simon Billing and Max Bettney’s new auction company to trade under the Ellis Willis & Beckett name with Todd as a consultant.